All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Muscle Gain Can Offset Fat Loss

 If you have been exercising, particularly strength training, you may be gaining lean muscle while losing fat.
 Since muscle is denser than fat, the scale can stay stable or even increase while your body composition improves.
-Body recomposition on GLP-1 is a real and positive outcome that the scale cannot detect.
+Body recomposition on GLP-1 is a real and positive outcome that the scale can't detect.
 Measurements, photos, and how your clothes fit are better indicators during this period.

 The Psychological Challenge of Plateaus